svilme

 Bellman-Ford Queue Optimization Algorithm (SPFA)#

 The Bellman-Ford algorithm relaxes all edges each time, which actually does some unnecessary work.
-It is sufficient to relax only the edges connected to the nodes updated during the last relaxation.
+It only needs to relax the edges connected to the nodes updated during the last relaxation.

 Use a queue to record the nodes updated during the last relaxation.